bartwroblewski/minsk/README.md

 Live version [here](http://stravageartracker.herokuapp.com/).

-You can create your own game and wait for others to join or join someone else's game.
+You can start a new game and wait for others to join or join someone else's game.

 Each game expires after some time of inactivity.